Marsh Arabs: Culture

 The term Maʻdān was used disparagingly by desert tribes to refer to those inhabiting the Iraqi river basins, as well as by those who farmed in the river basins to refer to the population of the marshes.

-The Maʻdān speak South Mesopotamian Arabic and traditionally wore a variant of normal Arab dress: for males, a thawb ("long shirt"; in recent times, occasionally with a Western-style jacket over the top) and a keffiyeh ("headcloth") worn twisted around the head in a turban, as few could afford an ʻiqāl.
+Ahwaris speak South Mesopotamian Arabic and traditionally wore a variant of normal Arab dress: for males, a thawb ("long shirt"; in recent times, occasionally with a Western-style jacket over the top) and a keffiyeh ("headcloth") worn twisted around the head in a turban, as few could afford an ʻiqāl.

 Agriculture

 The society of the Marsh Arabs was divided into two main groups by occupation.
 One group bred and raised water buffaloes while others cultivated crops such as rice, barley, wheat and pearl millet; they also kept some sheep and cattle.
 Rice cultivation was especially important; it was carried out in small plots cleared in April and sown in mid-May.
 Cultivation seasons were marked by the rising and setting of certain stars, such as the Pleiades and Sirius.

-Some branches of the Maʻdān were nomadic pastoralists, erecting temporary dwellings and moving buffaloes around the marshes according to the season.
-Some fishing, especially of species of barbel (notably the binni or bunni, Mesopotamichthys sharpeyi), was practised using spears and datura poison, but large-scale fishing using nets was until recent times regarded as a dishonourable profession by the Maʻdān and was mostly carried out by a separate low-status tribe known as the Berbera.
+Some Ahwari branches were nomadic pastoralists, erecting temporary dwellings and moving buffaloes around the marshes according to the season.
+Some fishing, especially of species of barbel (notably the binni or bunni, Mesopotamichthys sharpeyi), was practised using spears and datura poison, but large-scale fishing using nets was until recent times regarded as a dishonourable profession by Ahwaris and was mostly carried out by a separate low-status tribe known as the Berbera.
 By the early 1990s, however, up to 60% of the total amount of fish caught in Iraq's inland waters came from the marshes.

 In the later twentieth century, a third main occupation entered Marsh Arab life; the weaving of reed mats on a commercial scale.
-Though they often earned far more than workers in agriculture, weavers were looked down upon by both Maʻdān and farmers alike: however, financial concerns meant that it gradually gained acceptance as a respectable profession.
+Though they often earned far more than workers in agriculture, weavers were looked down upon by both Ahwaris and farmers alike: however, financial concerns meant that it gradually gained acceptance as a respectable profession.

+Gender

+Multiplicity in gender identity was recorded by Wilfred Thesiger during his time with the Ahwari people in the 1950s.
+In The Marsh Arabs he records how there were people called mustarjil who were assigned female at birth, but later decided to live their lives as men.
+He also described people born as men who lived their lives as women, accepted by the Ahwari community completely.
+The most famous of the mustarjil was folk singer Masoud El Amaratly, who found fame in the 1920s.
+Anthropologists Sigrid Westphal-Hellbush and Heinz Westphal made similar observations to Thesiger.